 Service Oriented Architecture (SOA) is a way of organizing and understanding (representations of) organizations, communities and systems to maximize agility, scale and interoperability.
 The SOA approach is simple - people, organizations and systems provide services to each other.
-These services allow us to get something done without doing it ourselves or even without knowing how to do it - enabling us to be more efficient and agile.
+These services allow us to get something done without doing it ourselves or even without knowing how to do it enabling us to be more efficient and agile.
 Services also enable us to offer our capabilities to others in exchange for some value - thus establishing a community, process or marketplace.
-The SOA paradigm works equally well for integrating existing capabilities as for creating and integrating new capabilities.
+The SOA paradigm works equally well for integrating existing capabilities.